BittyTax/BittyTax/README.md

 Any matched "same day" transactions are excluded from this rule.

-In the log, you can see which transactions have been matched by the "*Bed & Breakfast*" rule.
+In the log, you can see which transactions have been matched by the "*bed & breakfast*" rule.
 The number of days between the sell and buyback are also shown.

 ```console
 match bed & breakfast transactions